Right to Vote and Compilation of the Voting Register

-The Population Register Centre compiles a computer register of everyone entitled to vote (voting register) 46 days before election day.
+The Digital and Population Data Services Agency compiles a computer register of everyone entitled to vote (voting register) 46 days before election day.
 This registers contains certain information on the voters (including the voters name, identity code, electoral district, municipality of residence, and polling station) as this information appears in the Population Information System 51 days before election day.

 The voting register is publicly available at the local register offices (maistraatti) from 41 days before the election day onwards.
 In addition, everyone in the register is sent a notice of his or her right to vote (card of information) not later than 24 days before election day.
 The card states among other things the election day, the days for advance voting, the address of the polling station of the recipient and the addresses and telephone numbers of the election authorities.
 The voting register is later used to print out electoral rolls for the polling stations on election day.